leanflutter/flutter_apps/README.md

-# flutter-desktop-apps
+# flutter-apps

-A collection of apps built on Flutter desktop.
+A collection of apps built on Flutter.

 ---